auwsmit/vim-spear/README.md

 or quit with `s` and `q`, and open files with `<CR>`.
 The mappings to add and remove the also work while the menu is open.

-Beware that opening a file from the menu will also save any unsaved changes.
+Beware that opening a file from the menu will also save any unsaved changes to the menu.

 ## ⟶Settings